 So you’ve cranked up your content efforts to appease your audience, but how do you know your increased efforts are increasing your brand visibility?

-Because so many of the content metrics you measure will be in the form of social media engagements, shares, and website traffic, using a brand monitoring service can help you better understand who’s interacting with your content.
+Because so many of the content metrics you measure will be in the form of social media engagements, shares, and website traffic, using a brand monitoring service can help you better understand who are interacting with your content.

 Keep an eye out for anyone who shares your brand’s content or provides feedback.
 See what they have to say about it.
 You want to make sure your content strategy meets your audience’s needs and builds community.